1. Blog

 • coughing

 Additionally, it’s important to consider the source of the eggs you’ll feed.
 Eggs are, after all, only as good as the chicken that lays them.
 It’s best to feed your dog eggs that come from free-range farm hens that are fed an organic diet.
-The healthier the chicken that lays the eggs, the more nutritious they will be for your dog.
+The healthier the chicken that lays the eggs, the more nutritious they may be for your dog.

 Additionally, if your dog eats raw eggs, you’ll want to monitor him afterward for any symptoms of problems like salmonellosis.
 Make sure to let your vet know you’re feeding raw eggs when you go in for a check-up too, so they can make sure no problems are developing as a result.